HackYourFutureBelgium/React_2025/react2/week1/homework.md

 This week the homework will result in 2 PRs: 1 in your homework repository and 1 in the Meal Sharing repository.

-## Github users search
+## GitHub users search

-your homework will be searching github users based on the what you type in the input.
-Use this api: `https://api.github.com/search/users?q=${query}`
+Your homework will be searching GitHub users based on what you type in the input.
+Use this API: `https://api.github.com/search/users?q=${query}`

 Requirements: